iskandre/meinheld-gunicorn-docker/README.md

 This applies to frameworks like **Flask** and **Django**.

-## Grpcio and Google Cloud libs preinstalled in Alpin Linux system

-You won't be able to install python google-cloud libraries in Alpin system without grpcio installed.
+## System

+The latest version of Alpine Linux.

+## grpcio, grpcio-tools, google-cloud-secret-manager libraries preinstalled

+If you're using [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/), you might face a problem that it is not possible to install python's [gcp-secret-manager library](https://pypi.org/project/google-cloud-secret-manager/) in Alpine without grpcio installed.
 However it takes a long while for the installation (20+ mins).
-Also you will need some C++ dependecies to be able to run, for example, google secretmanager.
-This Docker image has everything pre-setup already in Alpine Linux to work with google cloud libraries.
+Also you will need some C++ dependecies to be able to run it after installtion.

+This Docker image has already everything pre-setup in Alpine Linux to be able to start working with google.cloud libraries right away.

 ## Working on cluster machines